stu-bell/singalong/README.md

 # TODO

 - offline usage with service worker
-- previous line/song should take you back to start of current line/song, then press again to move to previous line/song
 - resizable window for lyrics. show  preview on home screen?
 - bug when scroll backwards, list items disappear from the bottom
 - offset should be to align lrc file with beginning of your audio. should it just offset based on audio start?